QuestionAndAnswer/Toastman/README.md

     //this will return new collection accroding chains file
     //you can pass paths {string} or objects {object} as an arugments let outCollection = toastman(pathToCollection, pathToChains);

-    //you can use this generated collection with newman as usuall

-    newman.run({
-        collection: outCollection,
-        reporters: "cli"
-    });
 ```

 ### From bash